testing-library/testing-library-docs/docs/example-update-props.md

 // that your first call created for you.

 import React from 'react'
-import {render, cleanup} from 'react-testing-library'
+import { render, cleanup } from 'react-testing-library'

 let idCounter = 1